Actions and Detail Panel

 Participation in the both the friday soireee and the saturday conference is NESA accredited.

-- Option 1 - Friday and Saturday night: Code MQMUS1
+- Option 1 - Friday night and Saturday: Code MQMUS1

 - Option 3 - Friday night: Code MQMUS3